 Next generation sequencing-based molecular diagnosis of retinitis pigmentosa: identification of a novel genotype-phenotype correlation and clinical refinements.
 (2014) Hum Genet;133(3):331–345.

 2. Among retinal diseases, BCD are often misdiagnosed due to:

 – Crystals in the retina is not unique to BCD.
 There are other types of crystalline retinopathies which also have crystals in the retina.

 – Crystal deposits may not be obvious in some early- or late-stage BCD patients.

 Hence, BCD is often diagnosed as Retinitis Pigmentosa (RP) in general, or as Stargardt’s disease, choroideremia or other retinal degenerative diseases, or sometimes even totally missed.

 Researchers suggested infrared imaging can help improve BCD clinical diagnosis.
 Genetic testing of CYP4V2 mutations is the ultimate tool to confirm BCD diagnosis.
-For more info on BCD misdisangosis, see https://www.invinciblevision.org/bcd-and-misdiagnosis/misdiagnosis-and-underdiagnosis/June 20, 2020 at 3:49 pm #1689
+For more info on BCD misdisangosis, see https://www.invinciblevision.org/bcd-and-misdiagnosis/misdiagnosis-and-underdiagnosis/at #1689

 To help improve BCD awareness, ERN-Eye (European Reference Network dedicated to rare eye diseases) distributed BCD info to all of its centres last week.
 Step by step, with help and support from organisations such as ERN-Eye, we hope more and more eye doctors will become aware of BCD.
 This will ensure a higher percentage of BCD patients to get correctly diagnosed.